cybersnacker/cybersnacker.github.io/inspiration.md

 - Led team through growth from 1 to 10 IC members, navigating substantial organizational change.
 Mentored 5 peers in data science and engineering.
 Served as interim manager for multiple data teams as required.
 Developed technical interviews on research, algorithms, and ML architecture.
 - Collaborated with Product and Design teams to seamlessly integrate machine learning and effective data presentation into Duo’s product, prioritizing usability and customer trust.
 Worked closely with customers to understand their use cases and validate new capabilities.
 - Coordinated Data Science and Engineering work to ensure alignment, manage expectations, and hit delivery milestones.

+### Presnece
+She’s spoken at industry conferences including DEFCON and BlackHat